cosmos/ibc/spec/ics-15-cosmos-signed-messages/README.md

 ### Desired Properties

-The Cosmos signed messages standardized protocol subscribes to the following:
+The Cosmos message signing standardized protocol subscribes to the following:

-* Use of a secure cryptographic hash function
+* Use of a secure cryptographic hash function (e.g. resistance to collision and second pre-image attacks)
 * Hash and sign over human-readable and machine-parsable messages
 * Is invulnerable to chosen ciphertext attacks
 * Allow for signing over structured data